Kinegraph-X/formantCore/readme.md

 🚀 No Transpilation Needed: Dive straight into coding.
 You are fully responsible of the code you run, you can read it, and it's optimized "at writing time".

-🎮 Experimental Raster Engine: Unlock creative potential with an innovative and cross-platform approach to rendering.
+🎮 DOM & Experimental Raster Engine: Unlock creative potential with an innovative and cross-platform approach to rendering.

 Tailored for Specialized Apps
 -----------------------------